-High-temperature superconductors (HTS), which are on the edge of reaching commercial maturity, present an opportunity to change the way superconducting magnets are built and used.
+High-temperature superconductors (HTS) have reached commercial maturity and present an opportunity to change the way superconducting magnets are built and used.
 These magnets are the key technology for building a fusion power plant that will revolutionize clean energy production for the world.
 The manufacturing engineer will lead in-house manufacturing process development to grow the production line from development to full-scale production.

 This team member will:

 - Own process development of the manufacturing line for HTS magnets from initial low-volume R&D to full-scale production

 - Develop and qualify manufacturing techniques, processes, flow maps, and work instructions for superconducting magnet components and assemblies

 - Troubleshoot and resolve manufacturing discrepancies with a focus on continuous improvement

 - Work with external vendors and suppliers to support hardware delivery per production schedules

 - Establish and execute plans for future factory expansion, including capital equipment and floor layouts